Image Denoising Using the Geodesics' Gramian of the Manifold Underlying Patch-Space: Introduction

 Here, we propose a novel denoising method that uses eigenvectors of the Gramian matrix of geodesic distances.
 In our method, first, we partition the noisy image into partially overlapping moving square-patches with a known length, say $\rho$, such that each patch is centered at one unique pixel of the image.
 Each patch is a point in a $\rho^2$-dimensional space where a low-dimensional manifold underlies \cite{gajamannage2015a, gajamannage2015identifying}.
-Revealing this hidden manifold, helps better explain the geometry of the patch-set and then helps identify the features in the image.
+This manifold representation is similar to the wavelet domain representation of BM3D and BWD, and redundant dictionary representation of KSVD, where the image features are concentrated.
+Revealing this hidden manifold helps better explain the geometry of the patch-set and then helps identify the features in the image.
 Learning such a manifold is the salient step in the discipline of \emph{Dimensionality Reduction} from where we borrow the basic concept for the proposed method for denoising images.
 In the context of image processing, the process of projecting the high-dimensional data of the patch-space into a low-dimensional manifold is technically the same as eliminating the noise in the image since extra dimensions mostly represent noise and minor information.
-This projection is conducted using the Gramian matrix of geodesic distances \cite{SGE,Gajamannage2019}.
+This projection is conducted using the Gramian matrix of geodesic distances \cite{SGE,gajamannage2021}.
 Due to this manifold approach, our method can be considered to be a non-local denoising method that performs denoising in the patch-space rather than that in the image domain to preserve the features across the image.